w3c/wai-easy-checks/content/skip-link.md

 [TODO] [[alternatively, two image of the W3C home page - with and without the 'skip to content' link showing - add an arrow on the show page]]

-A skip navigation link is a link at the start of a page that allows keyboard users to move straight to the main content on a page.
-It allows them to bypass the common content at the start of the pages.
-For example, search and navigation.
+Skip links can help users quickly move past blocks of content they do not want to navigate through.
+The most important instance of them is a skip navigation link .
+This is a link at the start of a page that allows keyboard users to move straight to the main content on a page allowing them to bypass the common content at the start of the pages.
+They can skip past, for example, search, menu and other navigation options.

-Ideally it should be visible as the first link on the page.
-However, some designers like to hide it from view until it receives keyboard focus and this is acceptable as long as it becomes highly visible on focus.
+Ideally the skip navigation link should be visible as the first link on the page.
+However, some designers like to hide it from view until it receives keyboard focus; this is acceptable as long as it becomes highly visible on focus.

 ## Who depends on a Skip Link?